Skip to main content

 Did you know that festivities kick off the night before, on King’s Night (Friday, 26 April)?
 Prepare to celebrate the King’s birthday in style as Pllek and Lola work together to pull out all the stops.
 Rotterdam-born DJ David Vunk, who has played at the iconic Dekmantel festival and Boiler Room sessions, will be headlining the event, joined by a stellar lineup including Rozie and Rik Tan.
 Playing all things from disco to house to italo until the early hours of the morning, this is sure to be a King’s Night to remember.

-Then, on King's Day itself (Saturday, 27 April), with a beach on the IJ, Pllek’s sweeping riverside views are the perfect place to dance through the day for Pllek King's Day 2024.
-Entrance is free, and there'll be a stellar lineup of DJs throughout the day.
+Then, on King's Day itself (Saturday, 27 April), with a beach on the IJ, Pllek’s sweeping riverside views are the perfect place to dance through the day for Pllek King's Day.
+Entrance is free, and there'll be a great lineup of DJs throughout the day.

 Check out all events during King's Night and King's Day.